-Leonid Meteor Shower: How can you see it?
+Leonid Meteor Shower: How can you see it? - CBBC Newsround

 Ideally, you will want to find a place away from lots of light pollution.

 Meteors are easier to spot in the early morning, or just before dawn.
-This means you might need to get up early and warm up warm to view the shower.
+This means you might need to get up early and wrap up warm to view the shower.

 If you can find an open area, away from tall trees or buildings, that will help too.